nnamon/cs4238-challenge-creation/challenges/introstrings/docs/instructions.md

 # INSTRUCTIONS
 #
-## Level XX - Introduction: Exfiltration
+## Level XX - Introduction: Strings

 > Challenge: Find the password to levelXX

-Please figure out how to get the file `solution.png` out of this machine and get the password.
+You are given an Linux executable 'introstrings'.
+It contains some interesting passwords but you can't seem to get it to print it.
+Perhaps it's hidden deep in it's code?

 ---